prey/viewmaster/README.md

 ```

-*default version*: sets the default version that will render in case the user will not have the session or the setting, it accepts Procs too
+*default version*: sets the default layout version that will render in case the user does not have a version set in session or a setting persisted in DB.
+It can also accepts Procs.

-*version block*: you can add as many template versions you want with `add_version` block, `template_path` will set the proper path for that version to look up your templates
+*version block*: you can add as many layout versions you want with an `add_version` block.
+Then, `template_path` will set the proper path for that version to look up for your templates.

-*transition block* will enable you to handle which versions will be able to transition to.
-Also you can set a callback action which is going to be triggered when the user transition from one version to another is done. for example send Kiss Metric, Statsd data when user transition.
+*transition block* will enable you to handle which versions will the user be able to transition to.
+Also you can set a callback action which is going to be triggered when transition from one version to another is completed.
+For example, this can help you to send data to KissMetric or Statsd.

 Also you could add a `filter` to enable/disable the transition functionality on specific cases.
-For example an user registered after the lauch of the new version should not be able to transition the old version, but old users could switch back to their previous known version.
+For example, an user registered after the launch of the new version should not be able to transition to the old version, but old users could switch back to their previous known version.

 PreyProject © 2005 , licensed under MIT.